grierson/grierson/structure.md

   Now2["now()"] --> 20/01/2021
 ```

-`Side effect` = Interacts with the outside world and/or change state
+`Side effect` = Interacts with the outside world and/or changes state

 ```mermaid
 ---